NicHub/arkanoid-esp32-websocket/README.md

 ---

 The Arkanoid game will be served by the ESP32.
-So you need to upload the files by running the command below in a terminal  so that the ESP32 can serve them to the browser:
+So you need to upload the files by running the command below in a terminal so that the ESP32 can serve them to the browser.
+Alternatively, you can also use the "Upload Filesystem Image" function in the PlatformIO functions sidebar.

 ```bash
 platformio run --target uploadfs